 When we can control our dreams, we can change the outcome of nightmares.
 So, instead of falling to our death from a tower that is collapsing, we fly away.
 It brings us back to one of our original questions; are nightmares a non-ordinary reality?
 If they are, then lucid dreaming teaches us to control reality.

 The famous psychiatrist, Sigmund Freud, was curious about dreams.
 We can trace modern psychoanalysis to his fascination with this state of consciousness.
 He wasn’t the only researcher to look at this state as a key to understanding the mind.

 In the 1600s, the French philosopher Rene Descartes wrote the Dream Argument paper.
 He argues our dreams provide evidence that reality isn’t objective.
 He makes two excellent observations.

 First, when you dream, you create an imaginary landscape of the mind.
 It’s tangible and as vivid as any experience in the waking state.
-Because of this, our waking senses may also be creating a world that is an illusion.
-How can we trust our five senses or judgment of what is real?
+Because of this, our waking senses may also create a world that is an illusional.
+How can we trust the judgment of our senses to determine what is real?

 Second, most people never recognize they are dreaming, which suggests our waking view of reality functions the same way.
 We experience as reality the waking state is the same way we experience dreaming, we simply give priority to one over the other.

 So, what is the purpose of dreams?
 Well, they are a window of sorts into our subconscious.
-Sometimes the window isn’t clear.
-But it allows us to process our hopes, fears, and instincts.
+Sometimes, the window isn’t clear yet they reflect our hopes, fears, and instincts that begs further investigation.
 Some suggest it is the aperture of the soul or spirit.

 The Enneagram Personality Profile can give us a glimpse of the structures of our Ego.
 It shows us the default programming of our personality and instincts.
 This way, we can recognize the thought scripts when they appear in the landscape of our minds.